 BMW 535 owners have reported 14 problems related to water pump (under the engine and engine cooling category).
 The most recently reported issues are listed below.
-Also please check out the statistics and reliability analysis of BMW 535 based on all problems reported for the 535.

 The electric water pump failed.
 The system did not show any visible warning on the dashboard at time of failure even though the ecu registered a failure code internally when it detected that the pump had stopped working (as compared to mileage/timestamps from diagnostic codes at the time of failure).
 Some time later suddenly the system displayed an engine overheat warning and lost power in the middle of the road.
 Driving at about 35-40mph on a local highway.